90 Sights in Potsdam, Germany (with Map and Images)

 Seerose Axel Mauruszat / CC BY 2.0 de

 The Seerose Potsdam is a waterfront pavilion in Potsdam, Germany.
 The eight-fold curved roof structure in the form of a leaf rosette is a hypar shell construction and was designed by civil engineer Ulrich Müther.
-On 21 December 2004, the building was listed as a historical monument by the Brandenburg State Monuments Office.
+The building was placed under monument protection by the Brandenburg State Monuments Office on 21 December 2004.
 The architectural style of the water lily is assigned to organic architecture.

 Wikipedia: Seerose Potsdam (DE), Heritage Website